andyngdz/react-native-picker-modal/README.md

-# react-native-picker
+# react-native-picker-modal
-The React Native Picker component package using SectionList and Alphabet
+The React Native Picker Modal component package using SectionList and Alphabet